 Heat a 10 inch large cast iron skillet over medium to medium-high heat while mixing salmon cakes.
 In a large bowl, add all of the ingredients (except the bacon grease) and blend.
 Taste for salt and smokiness and adjust if needed.
 Add bacon grease to pan.

-Using a 1/4 cup ice cream scoop, scoop out cakes (should make 6, 7 if adding the bell pepper).
 Flatten them into patties and add to hot bacon grease.
 (I cooked 4 in the first batch and the last 2 separately so that I didn't crowd the pan.)
-Cook salmon cakes 3-4 minutes on each side or until golden brown.
+Cook salmon cakes 2-4 minutes on each side or until golden brown.
 Drain on paper towels (or a brown paper bag).

 Serve alone with Extra Yummy Sauce or on a grain-free bun.
 Enjoy!